History of Luxembourg (1984—present): 2023 election

 2023 was a "super election year" (Superwaljoer), as it saw both local (June) and national elections (October).
 The communal elections on 11 June seemed to signal a change in the coalition's political fortunes, as the Greens lost votes in many communes.
-The election campaigns for the national elections were quite reserved.
-In accordance with political customs, they were conducted in a temperate manner and without major personal attacks.
+The election campaigns for the national elections were quite reserved, conducted in a temperate manner and without major personal attacks.
 Housing was a major issue of the campaign: high population growth had led to a tense situation in the housing market.
 The CSV also managed to make the question of public safety a central issue, mentioning what they believed to be the rising level of crime in the country.

 On 8 October, the Gambia coalition lost its already thin majority in the Chamber.
 This was primarily due to the Greens losing more than half their seats.
-The DP and LSAP both actually gained seats, but this was not enough to compensate for the Green losses.
+The DP and LSAP both actually gained seats, but not enough to compensate for the Green losses.
 Although the CSV gained no seats, winning exactly the same number as in 2018, its leader Luc Frieden was seen as the winner of the election.